 Orthobiologics include natural substances that support your body’s healing response.
-At NASA Bone & Joint Specialists in Houston, Texas, Daniel O’Neill, MD, and Cristin Mathew, DO, offer orthobiologic treatments such as platelet-rich plasma (PRP) and stem cells to help your body heal so you can get back to your regular activities quickly and safely.
+At NASA Bone & Joint Specialists in Houston, Texas, Daniel O’Neill, MD, offers orthobiologic treatments such as platelet-rich plasma (PRP) and stem cells to help your body heal so you can get back to your regular activities quickly and safely.
 Call NASA Bone & Joint Specialists or schedule a consultation online today to learn more about orthobiologics and how they can help you.

 Orthobiologics are substances that are found in your body that the team at NASA Bone & Joint Specialists uses to support and accelerate your body’s natural healing response.
 They help your bones, tendons, ligaments, and muscles heal.

 When you have an injury, your body bleeds, which floods your injured tissue with nutrients, oxygen, and growth factors your body needs to repair itself.
 Orthobiologic treatments perform the same function, only with concentrated amounts of the nutrients your body needs.

 The team at NASA Bone & Joint Specialists provides highly customized orthobiologics treatments.
 Both stem cell treatments and PRP involve injections into your injured tissue.

 Your doctor begins by drawing a blood sample, which they then separate in a centrifuge to create the PRP serum.
 When your serum is ready, they inject the PRP serum into your tissue.
 In some cases, they might need to use fluoroscopy to guide the needle to the correct location in your body.
 If necessary, they provide a local anesthetic to your injection site.